ColeHunt/FRC_Notes/Leadership.md

   - How would we pick the leaders?
     - Through an application and interview process.
 Originally it would have to be just mentors, but in future years it could be the decision between existing/exiting leadership and related mentors.
-    - Currently that prospective list would be"
+    - Currently that prospective list would be
       - Jax Bequette
       - Eli Reutter
       - Nathan Stanley